rajithsuvarna/E_Commerce_System/README.md

 To run the project use

-npm start
+**npm start**

-Project Description:
+**Project Description:**

-This Project is to create API for E-commerce-system project.By Using below mentioned API's we can create Products and Product variants, Delete Product and product variants, and also we can Retrieve theProducts
+This project aims to develop a robust API for an E-commerce system.
+The API provides essential functionalities, allowing users to seamlessly create new products and product variants, delete existing products and their variants, and retrieve comprehensive product information.
+This set of APIs empowers developers to efficiently manage and organize the product catalog within the E-commerce system, contributing to a seamless and dynamic user experience.

 **To create Products:**